Cast- Amrinder Gill, Sargun Mehta, Yuvraj Hans, Rajiv Thakur, Nimrat Khaira, Sardar Sohi, Nirmal Rishi, Balwinder Bullet, Sandeep Malli

-Punjab was centrally exposed to the wrath of world’s biggest migration and massacre called the Partition.
-Many celebrated it as independence, but Punjabi’s always remember it as a scar on their heart and soul.
+Punjab was centrally exposed to the wrath of the world’s biggest migration and massacre called the Partition.
+Many celebrated it as independence, but Punjabis always remember it as a scar on their heart and soul.

-Punjab’s soil is not only fertile for grains, but for a lot of stories, which still need to be explored.
+Punjab’s soil is not only fertile for grains but for a lot of stories, which still need to be explored.
 Saadat Hasan Manto was one such storyteller who explored numerous tragic stories based on Partition, which leave the reader numb.
-On similar lines, Lahoriye is a well-enacted uplifting film that has substance, as well as entertainment.
+Along similar lines, Lahoriye is a well-enacted uplifting film that has substance, as well as entertainment.

 Kikar Singh (Amrinder Gill) is a clerk in a district transport office in the Fazilka district of Punjab.
-One day he reluctantly goes to plow his family contracted land between barbed walls within the Indian Territory at the Indo-Pak border.
+One day he reluctantly goes to plough his family’s contracted land between barbed walls within the Indian Territory at the Indo-Pak border.
 His life goes upside down when he catches a glimpse of Ameeran (Sargun Mehta) working in a fruit orchid across the border, just a stone’s throw away.
 He isn’t able to take his gaze off her and instantly falls in love.
-This becomes a routine fair before one fine day Kikar decides to go to Lahore to meet his fate and fulfill his grandfather’s last wish.
-Whether he succeeds in finding the love of his life and is able to fulfill that last wish forms the rest of the story.
+This becomes a routine fair before one fine day Kikar decides to go to Lahore to meet his fate and fulfil his grandfather’s last wish.
+Whether he succeeds in finding the love of his life and can fulfil that last wish forms the rest of the story.

 As a screenwriter Amberdeep has come a long way, with Lahoriye, he goes one level up.
 He has chosen the best script for his debut as a director.
 Lahoriye starts with a backstory from the days of Partition.
-Punjabis are running across the newly marked border line with their dire needed belongings loaded on their heads to save their lives from their own brethren of other religion.
-From here, film jumps into contemporary Punjab full of colors and life, where Kikkar’s grandfather is the only contrast from the remains of the past.
-Whole family, including his Son Harbans Singh (Sardar Sohi) and grandsons Kikkar and Bikkar (Balwinder Bullet), wants to renovate the glorious Haveli into a modern Kothi.
+Punjabis are running across the newly marked border line with their dire needed belongings loaded on their heads to save their lives from their brethren of other religions.
+From here, the film jumps into contemporary Punjab full of colours and life, where Kikkar’s grandfather is the only contrast from the remains of the past.
+The whole family, including his Son Harbans Singh (Sardar Sohi) and grandsons Kikkar and Bikkar (Balwinder Bullet), wants to renovate the glorious Haveli into a modern Kothi.
 This contrast perfectly depicts the irony of modern Punjab, where earlier land was a mother now a commodity.
 But this is not the dominating theme of the film.

-With Lahoriye, Amberdeep proves that he can handle the scripts not only on papers but on screen too.
-His opening black and white scenes have an archival as well as nostalgic look and set the sublime tone of the movie.
+With Lahoriye, Amberdeep proves that he can handle the scripts not only on paper but on screen too.
+His opening black and white scenes have an archival and nostalgic look and set the sublime tone of the movie.
 Instead of going to the realistic brutality like Manoj Punj’s Shaheed-e-Mohabbat Boota Singh, Amberdeep sticks to the nostalgic presentation of a man longing for his roots left behind in the land of his forefathers.
 The opening and climax both are the strongest parts of the film.
-However, Lahoriye is not picture perfect.
+However, Lahoriye is not picture-perfect.
 After an emotional and engaging opening from the past to the blossoming exciting love story, Lahoriye starts dipping in the middle of the first half, thus leaving the interval sequence less impactful.
-Similarly, the entire portion from mehandi to pre-climax seems dull and dragging, but ends with a power packed climax as a saving grace.
+Similarly, the entire portion from mehandi to pre-climax seems dull and dragging but ends with a power-packed climax as a saving grace.

-With Lahoriye, after a long gap, Jatinder Shah bounces back with a collectible music album.
+With Lahoriye, after a long gap, Jatinder Shah bounces back with a collectable music album.
 Melodious (for a change, not a Bhangra beat) ‘Akhar’ is topping the charts across the globe.
-Songs Gutt Ch Lahore and Paani Raavi De, marking young poet Harmanjeet’s debut as lyricist, boasts of rich Punjabi vocabulary and cultural flavor along with good lyrical value.
+Songs Gutt Ch Lahore and Paani Raavi De, marking young poet Harmanjeet’s debut as a lyricist, boast of rich Punjabi vocabulary and cultural flavour along with the good lyrical value.
 Harman should concentrate more on the lyrics than poetry because his poetry has dominantly more lyrical value than subtlety.
-Having a quiver overflowing with medieval vocabulary induced with fragrance of culture, Harman has a potential to make a mark as a lyricist.
+Having a quiver overflowing with medieval vocabulary induced with the fragrance of culture, Harman has the potential to make a mark as a lyricist.

 Lahoriye reminds you about the past and its relevance in present without following the ongoing trend of taking you on the nostalgic journey of retro Punjab.
 It is an appropriate example of a film successfully trying to strike the balance between entertainment and being meaningful.